jasonmhead/linux-doctor/README.md

 ---
 ## Linux inside Windows

-Running Linux on "bare metal" without a inbetween will give you the best resource usage and advantages, but there is a way other than using a VM to run Linux on windows **WSL**
+Running Linux on "bare metal" without a layer between the os and hardware will give you the best resource usage and advantages, but there is a way, other than using a VM, to run Linux on Windows: **WSL**

 _"WSL (Windows Subsystem for Linux) is a compatibility layer in Windows 10 and later that allows you to run a Linux distribution alongside your Windows operating system._